 Humminbird offers ice fishing packages with a mobile carry case and battery setup.

-In our view the Humminbird HELIX range offers the best range of features and capability of the two brands for entry level and casual users.
+In our view, the Humminbird HELIX range offers the best features and capabilities of the two brands for entry-level and casual users.
 For the price, they are great fish finders.
-At the higher end, there is no doubt the Garmin ECHOMAP range is creating a stir in angling circles for its LiveScope feature and if having this real time imaging is a must for you, it is probably the best choice of the two brands at this price point.
+At the higher end, there is no doubt the Garmin ECHOMAP range is creating a stir in angling circles for its LiveScope feature, and if having this real-time imaging is a must for you, it is probably the best choice of the two brands at this price point.

 Fish Finder FAQs

-Low frequencies penetrate water better than high frequencies, but can’t tell you much about the bottom.
+Low frequencies penetrate water better than high frequencies but can’t tell much about the bottom.
 High frequencies offer greater detail, allowing your fish finder to “find” fish and tell you their size and location.
-Dual sonar pairs a high and low frequency to combine the best features of both, such as 77/200/200 kHz and 200/100/200 or 77/300/100 kHz.
+Dual sonar pairs a high and low frequency to combine the best features, such as 77/200/200 kHz and 200/100/200 or 77/300/100 kHz.

 Display Size and Resolution

-A fish finder’s screen resolution is a measure of how much detail it can provide.
-A large screen with great resolution can be easier to read and use than a small screen with only average resolution but be aware that screen size is a key driver of a fish finder’s price – the bigger the screen the higher the cost.
+A fish finder’s screen resolution measures how much detail it can provide.
+A large screen with great resolution can be easier to read and use than a small screen with only average resolution, but be aware that screen size is a key driver of a fish finder’s price – the bigger the screen, the higher the cost.

 Transducer Beam Angle

 Wider angles of fish finder are not nearly as important as marketing leads you to believe.
 The structure of the bottom can greatly affect performance.
 The shallower the water you fish, the wider the transducer beam angle you want.
 Too much will create problems, and if you fish in deeper water, you want a tighter, more focused beam angle.
 For a specified beam width, the more likely this problem is.
-And the greater the width that width is, the greater that width, it’s more likely there will be a problem.
-As a general rule, the shallow the water, the deeper the beam angle, you should use a wider angle….
+And the greater the width is, the greater that width, the more likely there will be a problem.
+As a general rule, the shallow the water, the deeper the beam angle; you should use a wider angle.